Brisbane Family & Divorce Lawyers

 Don’t like the path you are currently heading down at the moment in your life?
 The best way to change your future is to create it.

-By choosing one of our Brisbane Family & Divorce Lawyers, you choose certainty that you are on the right path to a better future and a clean slate.
+By choosing one of our Brisbane Family & Divorce Lawyers, you choose certainty that you are on the right path to taking control back in relation to your future.

-If you have contacted us because you want to separate assets with your former partner, click the link to access our Client checklist of Financial documents.
-We recommend that you start collating these documents and as much information as possible about the assets in your name, joint names and your former partner’s name, prior to your reduced rate consultation.
-Being prepared for your first consultation with as much information as possible will enable you to make the most of it and we can give you more detailed information and advice about your rights and entitlements.
+- Client checklist of Financial documents – We recommend that you start collating these documents and as much information as possible about the assets in your name, joint names and your former partner’s name, prior to your initial consultation.
+Being prepared for your first consultation with as much information as possible about the property pool allows you to make the most out of your appointment and we can give you more detailed information and advice about your rights and entitlements.

-During your reduced rate consultation, one of our experienced family law experts will:
+During your reduced rate consultation, one of our experienced Brisbane family and divorce lawyers will:

 √ LISTEN TO YOUR CONCERNS